-D. DESCRIBE, IF POSSIBLE, THE
+D. DESCRIBE, IF POSSIBLE, THE EXPECTED COST-EFFECTIVENESS OF THE PROJECT:

-EXPECTED COST-EFFECTIVENESS

-OF THE DDOIECT.

-The project aims to utilize available capacities that were established during the development of the initial NIP.
+The project aims to build on and utilize available capacities that were established during the development of the initial NIP.
 These infrastructures and human resources have been maintained and are ready in the country.
 The intention is to integrate new POPs related management issues into the currently working system.
 This will also reduce the need for international expertise, thus reduces the costs.
 Both financial and human resources in UNIDO will be maximized to ensure dissemination of lesson learned and knowledge sharing within the region.
+There is a PCB project in pipeline (GEFID: 4877) and these two projects will share data if there is an overlapping period of time.